Web hosting & bandwidth network Explained

 If you were to transfer this MP3 song from a web site to your computer, you Would created 4MB of traffic between the web site you are downloading from and your computer.
 Depending upon the network connection between the web site and the internet, the transfer may occure very Quickly, or it Could take time if other people have the same Also downloading files at time.
 If, for example, the web site you download from has a 10MB connection to the Internet, and you are the only person accessing That web site to download your MP3, your file 4MB Will be the only traffic on that web site.
 However, if three people have all downloading at the same MP That same time, 12MB (3 x 4MB) of traffic has Been created.
 Because in this example, the host only has 10MB of bandwidth, someone Will have to wait.
 The network equipment at the hosting company Will cycle through each person downloading the file and transfer a small portion at a time so each person's file transfer CAN take place, BUT the transfer for everyone downloading the file Will be slower.
 If all people 100 cam to the site and downloaded the MP3 at the same time, the transfers Would be extremely slow.
 If the host wanted to Decrease the time it took to download files simultaneously, it Could Increase the bandwidth of Their internet connection (at a cost due to upgrading equipment).

-A web page May be very small or large depending upon the amount of text and the number and quality of images integrated Within the web page.
-For example, the home page for CNN.com is about 200KB (200 = bytes Kilobytes = 200,000 1,600,000 bits).
-Typically This is large for a web page.
-In comparison, Yahoo'S home page is about 70KB.
+A web page may be very small or large depending upon the amount of text and the number and quality of images integrated Within the web page.
+For example, the home page for CNN.com is about 200KB (200 Kilobytes = 200,000 bytes = 1,600,000 bits).
+This is typically large for a web page.
+In comparison, Yahoo's home page is about 70KB.